About Science-IT and Triton¶

 You are now at the first step of the Triton tutorial.

 Triton is a mid-sized heterogeneous computational Linux cluster.
 This means that we are not at a massive scale (though we are, after CSC, the largest publically known known cluster in Finland).
 We are heterogeneous, so we continually add new hardware and incrementally upgrade.
 We are designed for scientific computing and data analysis.
 We use Linux as an operating system (like most supercomputers).
 We are a cluster: many connected nodes with a scheduling system to divide work between them.
+The network and some storage is shared, CPUs, memory, and other storage is not shared.

 Main article: Training